Dunning-Kruger theory of society

 Figure 2

 As discussed in opinion dynamics post, IMO opinions do not work the way we think they do.
-That is not because we are dumb per se, but because no matter how smart we are, humans naturally really terrible at reasoning about our own reasoning.
+That is not because we are dumb per se, but because no matter how smart we are, humans are naturally really terrible at reasoning about our own reasoning.
 I think of this as the Dunning-Kruger theory of mind.
-We are terrible are understanding how we ourselves think, and thus we are even worse and understanding how other people think, let alone whole societies full of other people.
-Recommended for a fun general introduction to the general topic of self delusion, see David McRaney’s You are not so smart (McRaney 2012), which has an excellent accompanying Podcast with some updated material.
+We are terrible at understanding how we ourselves think, and thus we are even worse at understanding how other people think, let alone whole societies full of other people.
+Recommended for a fun general introduction to the general topic of self-delusion, see David McRaney’s You are not so smart (McRaney 2012), which has an excellent accompanying Podcast with some updated material.

 tl;dr A sincerely-held personal conviction is what a socially transmitted belief feels like from the inside.